Stephen Minett: Lead photographer.

 I'm old enough to have followed a traditional route in to professional wedding photography.
 I have been lucky enough to both study at college and to have gone on to complete a subsequent apprenticeship learning under the tutoring of an established professional.

 I have worked in photography all my life as a professional, at Harrods of Knightsbridge, in my own studio and around Europe.
-I'm Listed on IMDB.com, illustrated books and have often featured in the wedding press, winning many awards.
+I've illustrated books and have often featured in the wedding press, winning many awards.

 Where did I start?